 New Systems Set-Up.
 Employees must not establish external, internal, intranet, or extranet network connections to the Credit Union’s network without the specific approval of the [[4120-9.6]].

 Systems Removal and Disposal.
-Computer Equipment with an internal disk drive(s) (“hard drive”) being removed for relocation or disposal must have the disk drive(s) render any information unreadable.
+Computer Equipment with an internal disk drive(s) (“hard drive”) being removed for relocation or disposal must render any information on the disk drive(s) unreadable.
 Devices with hard drives containing member data may also include multi-function copiers/scanners/printers.
 If the equipment is being relocated to another Credit Union user, the disk drive(s) may be erased using software specifically designed to render any data on the disk drive(s) unusable.
 Data erasure must meet minimum Department of Defense (DOD) guidelines.
 If the equipment is being discarded, sold, or given away, the disk drive(s) must be removed and physically destroyed before removal.
 If data destruction is performed by a third party, destruction must be performed on-site with Credit Union supervision and a certificate of destruction should be issued by the third party.

 Application Development.
 All software development and software maintenance activities performed by in-house staff must subscribe to a Software Development Life Cycle framework, and adhere to the Credit Union’s Information System policies, standards, procedures, and systems development conventions regarding testing, training, and documentation

 Written Specifications.
-All software developed by in-house employees, and intended to process critical, valuable, member information, must have a written formal specification, which includes a discussion of both security risks and controls (including access control systems and contingency plans).
+All software developed by in-house employees, and intended to process critical, valuable member information, must have a written formal specification, which includes a discussion of both security risks and controls (including access control systems and contingency plans).

 Security Sign-Off Required.
 Before being used for production processing, new or substantially changed application systems must have received written approval from the [[4120-9.7]].